Distributionally Robust Optimal Auction Design under Mean Constraints

-We begin with our conjecture for nature's strategy.
-The absence of a pure strategy equilibrium suggests that nature cannot always prevent a sale from occurring.
-Hence, a reasonable conjecture is a strategy that minimizes the seller's revenue when a sale occurs.
-This means that nature sets the value of the second highest bidder to be as low as possible, perhaps to some lower bound $\alpha$ (which is yet to be determined).
-As for the valuation of the highest bidder, we conjecture that nature will pick this value by randomizing with some probability distribution $H(v)$ over $(\alpha,1]$.
+Therefore the seller must randomize in reserve price in equilibrium.

-Of course, this is simply a conjecture at this point, and one will need to verify that it forms an equilibrium.
-Later, we will prove this is indeed an equilibrium strategy in a general setting.
-Summing up, this conjectured strategy $F^{*}$ randomly picks one bidder to be the highest bidder, producing value profiles of the form $(v,\alpha)$ or $(\alpha,v)$, where $\alpha$ is some fixed value in $(0,1)$ and $v$ is drawn from some $H(v)$ over $(\alpha,1]$.
+To find an equilibrium with random reserve price, we first conjecture both nature's and the seller's strategies, and verify that they constitute a saddle point.
+We conjecture that nature's strategy $F^{*}$ randomly picks one bidder to be the highest bidder, with value randomly drawn from CDF $H$, and sets the value of the second highest bidder to be as low as possible, perhaps to some lower bound $\alpha$ (which is yet to be determined), producing value profiles of the form $(v,\alpha)$ or $(\alpha,v)$, where $v$ is drawn from $H(v)$.
 Visually, the support of $F$ has an ``L''-shape, as can be seen in the right panel of Figure \ref{fig:hyperplane_support}.
-Formally,
+Formally, $\text{supp}(F^{*})=S_{1}\cup S_{2}$ where $S_{1}:=\left\{ (v,\alpha):v\in(\alpha,1]\right\} $ and $S_{2}:=\left\{ (\alpha,v):v\in(\alpha,1]\right\} $.
+Each segment $S_{i}$ contains the realized value profiles when the $i$th bidder is chosen to be the highest (and the other the second highest).